crawl/crawl/crawl-ref/docs/crawl_manual.rst

 can be seen with '!' while in the '^' screen.

 To use any powers which your god deems you fit for, access the abilities menu via the 'a' command; god-given abilities are listed as invocations.
-The god Fedhas Madash also has a corpse decay ability specially accessed through 'p'.

 Depending on background, some characters start out religious; others have to pray at an altar to dedicate themselves to a life of servitude.
 There are altars